Israel Hayom: History

 In May 2014 the name מעריב (Maariv) was removed from nrg log, and it was rebranded as nrg.
 Following the acquisition, an antitrust complaint was filed against Israel Hayom, which resulted in a court order that requested the transfer of the maariv domain name to Maariv weekly.
 In 2017, nrg was renamed to nrg360, and on 10 January 2018 the website closed; all of its content was merged into the Makor Rishon website.

 Later that year, it is believed, was when Sheldon Adelson invested at least $50 million in Israel Hayom.
 Critics of Adelson's involvement claimed that the distribution of free newspapers hurt free enterprise and targeted Israel's print newspaper industry, as Israel Hayom was then Israel's only free-of-charge national newspaper.
 The bill passed the first reading in the Knesset, but not subsequent ones.
 In 2016, Adelson's attorney announced that although it was commonly believed that Adelson owned the newspaper, it was owned by a relative of his.

 In January 2021, Saudi-American independent academic researcher, Najat Al-Saied, became the first person from the Arab states of the Persian Gulf to join Israel Hayom.

 In June 2024, Israel Hayom announced a significant partnership with the tabloid Bild, Germany's biggest Springer news outfit.
 It involves joint articles and investigations that are published simultaneously in both countries.

 Political leaning

-Israel Hayom has been described as having a center-right to right-wing political alignment since its establishment in 2007.
-From its inception, the paper has reflected conservative and national-liberal ideologies, focusing on national security and economic policy.
-Early analyses suggested that Israel Hayom frequently aligned with conservative values, advocating for a robust national defense and skepticism toward diplomatic concessions, especially during major political events, such as national elections.

 By 2016, Israel Hayom extended its influence beyond Israel, endorsing the presidential campaign of Donald Trump, marking a notable alignment with conservative movements on a global scale.
 This endorsement reinforced the perception of the paper as a supporter of right-wing ideologies not only in Israel but also internationally.